kylemcdonald/Highsight/server-motors-protocol.md

 # OSC messages between server and motor controllers

-Motors are [NW, NE, SE, SW] in that order, or numbered 0,1,2,3
+Motors are numbered 0,1,2,3 but position in room may vary.
+Use a lookup table to remember which is NW, NE, SE, or SW motor.

 ## Server to motors (broadcast):